dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 #### ALTER TABLE

-The ALTER TABLE command is used to add, delete, or modify columns in an existing table.
+The `ALTER TABLE` command is used to add, delete, or modify columns in an existing table.

-You would also use the ALTER TABLE command to add and drop various constraints on an existing table.
+You would also use the `ALTER TABLE` command to add and drop various constraints on an existing table.

-Consider the following table called People:
+Consider the following table called `People`:

 <p align="center">
     <img src="./images/1060-25-01-p01-a.png" alt="1060-25-01-p01-a.png" width="50%" height="50%">
 </p>

-The following SQL code adds a new column named DateOfBirth
+The following SQL code adds a new column named `DateOfBirth`

 ```sql
 ALTER TABLE People ADD DateOfBirth date;